nextapps-de/mikado/bench/README.md

 3. introduce unnecessary distortion to the test

 #### About requirements for tested libraries
-Each library should provide at least its own features to change DOM.
+1. Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
+This test is benchmarking library performance and not the performance made by an implementation of a developer.
+That is probably the biggest different to other benchmark tests.

-Also asynchronous/scheduled rendering is not allowed.
+2. Also asynchronous/scheduled rendering is not allowed.

-The keyed test requires a largely non-reusing paradigm.
-When a new item comes from the outside, the library does not reusing nodes.
+3. The keyed test requires a largely non-reusing paradigm.
+When a new item comes from the outside, the library does not reusing nodes (on different IDs).

 #### About the test environment

 This test also covers runtime optimizations of each library which is very important to produce meaningful benchmark results.
 The goal is to get closest to a real environment.

-That's basically the main difference to other tests<!-- like <a href="https://krausest.github.io/js-framework-benchmark/current.html">this</a>-->.
+That's also a difference to other tests.
 Other benchmarks may re-loading the whole page/application after every single test loop.
 This would be a good step away from a real environment and also cannot cover one of the biggest strength of Mikado which is based on several runtime optimizations.

 #### About median values
 Using the median value is very common to normalize the spread in results in a statistically manner.
-But using the median for benchmarking, especially when code runs through a VM, the risk is high that the median value is getting back a false result.
+But using the median as benchmark samples, especially when code runs through a VM, the risk is high that the median value is getting back a false result.
 One of the most factors which is often overseen is the run of the garbage collector, which costs a significantly amount of time and runs randomly.
 A benchmark which is based on median results will effectively cut out the garbage collector and may produce wrong results.
 A benchmark based on a best run will absolutely cut off the garbage collector.

 This test implementation just using a median to map the results into a normalized scoring index.
-The results are based on the full computation time (btw that also comes closest to a real environment).
+The results are based on the full computation time including the full run of the garbage collector.
+That also comes closest to a real environment.

 #### About benchmark precision
-It is not possible to provide stable browser measuring.
+It is not possible to provide absolute stable browser measuring.
 There are so many factors which has an impact of benchmarking that it makes no sense in trying to make "synthetic" fixes on things they cannot been fixed.
+Also every synthetic change may lead into wrong results and false interpreting.
 For my personal view the best benchmark just uses the browser without any cosmetics.
 That comes closest to the environment of an user who is using an application.

 That all just become more complex when doing micro-benchmarking.
 Luckily this workload is by far big enough to produces stable results.
-Tests where shuffled before start, so you can proof by yourself that values of course differ from one run to another, but produce close to linear results.
-So it is statistically proofed.
-There is absolutely no need for using benchmark.js especially for this workload (using it would change nothing).
+Tests where shuffled before start, so you can proof by yourself that values of course differ from one run to another, but produce very stable results.
+Especially the ___index___ row provides you one of the most stable ranking indexes (the more stable a test is the more meaningful it is).
+There is absolutely no need for using benchmark.js especially for this workload, also it absolutely does not fit into a real live environment.
+No place for statistical nonsense, this isn't politics.